sendwithus/jobs/people-operations-lead.md

 * Extended healthcare benefits
 * The feeling that you are contributing to the success of a growing team

 **Interested?** Tell us why.
-Please introduce yourself in a short one-minute video clip.
-Please email [jobs at sendwithus dot com](mailto:jobs@sendwithus.com) and attach your resume or LinkedIn.
+Please introduce yourself at [jobs at sendwithus dot com](mailto:jobs@sendwithus.com) and attach your resume or LinkedIn.